rafibuilds/termino_tetris/README.md

   - Random Block Generation:
     - Blocks are generated randomly using the `create_new_block()` function, which selects shapes and colors from predefined options.
   - Block Movement and Collision Detection:
     - User input determines block movement, allowing players to shift, rotate, or drop blocks within the game board.
+The block moves downward automatically.
-    - Collision detection ensures that blocks interact correctly with existing game elements, preventing overlaps or conflicts.
+    - Collision detection ensures that blocks interact correctly with existing game elements, preventing overlaps or conflicts and is done with `collding()` function.

 #### Scoring
 - Scoring mechanisms are essential for tracking player performance and providing feedback on gameplay progress.
 This section explains how scoring is implemented and updated during gameplay: